 Basically, this consideration of your prospects’ and customers’ needs gives them a reason to stay engaged with you.
 As you know, the number one goal in the B2B and professional services sectors is to build relationships.
 You’ll also support your sales and business development teams in the process.

-Use your blog to answer common questions and give your sales team members ammo and research to back up discussions with prospects and clients.
+Use your blog to answer common questions and give your sales team members the research they need to back up discussions with prospects and clients.
 You become a valuable asset to your prospects.

 Simple Step #3: Ask

-If you want to get married, you have to ask.
-When selling, you have to ask if they want to buy.
+If you want to get engaged, you have to ask your partner to marry you.
+When selling, you have to ask a prospect if they want to buy.

 No matter how much information you’re giving your prospects, they may still have questions.
-Or someone else on the customer’s team needs to get caught up on where the firm is in the decision-making process.
-Your contact also could have gone on vacation, or just plain old apathy or inertia set in.
+Or, perhaps someone else on the customer’s team needs to get caught up on where the firm is in the decision-making process.
+Your contact also could have gone on vacation, or plain old apathy or inertia migh have set in.

 For you, this means that once you have information on the prospect, don’t be afraid to actually ask if the prospect is ready to buy.

 Make sure you’ve created a great service-level-agreement with your sales or business development teams.
 A lead scoring system also is a good idea.
 Once these are in place, sales and marketing together can start identifying those prospects in your database who are ready to make a decision.
 Remember, just because the lead went dark six months ago doesn’t mean they won’t buy next month, so connect and make the sale.

 Tip: Creating a direct line to the correct salesperson using HubSpot’s lead rotator function, as well as personalized e-mails, can help streamline the conversion process.